aspose-html/Aspose.HTML-API-References/english/java/aspose.html.rendering.image/textoptions/_index.md

 | Name | Description |
 | --- | --- |
-[getTextRenderingHint]
+[getUseHinting]
-[setTextRenderingHint] Sets or gets TextRenderingHint which influences text rendering quality.
-By default this property is SystemDefault. |
+[setUseHinting] Specifies whether to use text hinting.
+By default, hinting is disabled. |

 ### See Also